-Fortnite maker to pay $520M over kids’ privacy and trickery charges
+Epic Games to Pay $520 Million Over Children’s Privacy and Trickery Charges

 The amount dwarfs the $170 million penalty — the previous record for child privacy violations — that Google agreed to pay in 2019 over accusations that it illegally harvested data from children on YouTube and used it to target them with ads.

 Regulators and lawmakers around the world are intensifying their scrutiny of the ways popular social networks and video game companies deal with young people.
-California enacted a sweeping online children’s safety law in September that will require companies to turn on the highest privacy settings for children by default and turn off certain features, like precise location tracking, that might expose them to risk.
+In September, California enacted a sweeping online children’s safety law that will require companies to turn on the highest privacy settings for children by default and turn off certain features, like precise location tracking, that might expose them to risk.

 That law is scheduled to take effect in 2024.
 Last week, a tech industry trade group sued the state of California in an effort to block it.
+The California law came one year after Britain instituted comprehensive online protections for minors.
+Last year, as British regulators were developing that effort, Google, YouTube, Instagram, TikTok, Snap, Epic Games and other major platforms announced new safeguards for younger users worldwide.

+Last year, Sen. Edward Markey, D-Mass., introduced a bill that would expand the federal children’s online privacy law to cover ages 13 to 16.
+Last week, the senator, together with several prominent children’s advocacy groups, urged members of Congress to include provisions from that children and teen privacy bill in end-of-the-year omnibus spending legislation.

+“An entire generation of young people is being targeted, tracked and traumatized, as popular platforms rake in profits every day,” Markey said in a statement Monday commending the FTC for taking action against Epic Games.
+“Congress must meet this moment in history by stepping up and stepping in for the well-being of young people across America.”

-In the privacy complaint filed Monday, the FTC said Epic had caused “substantial” injury to children by enabling live voice and text chats by default, and by matching children and teens with adult strangers to play Fortnite.
+In the privacy complaint filed Monday, the FTC said Epic had caused “substantial” injury to children by matching children and teenagers with adult strangers to play Fortnite while enabling live voice and text chats by default.

 Children and teenagers had been “bullied, threatened and harassed within Fortnite, including sexually,” the complaint said, adding that some had also been exposed to traumatizing issues like suicide and self-harm through the game.
+Epic Games was aware of such harms, the complaint said, noting that the company’s user experience director sent an email to executives in 2017 seeking “basic toxicity prevention” for children on Fortnite and asking them to turn off voice chat.

 Although Fortnite introduced some relevant privacy and parental controls over the years, regulators said the changes “have not meaningfully alleviated these harms or empowered players to avoid them.”

-As part of the proposed settlement, Epic Games is required to adopt high-privacy default settings for children and teens, including turning off live text and voice chats by default for younger users.
+As part of the proposed settlement, Epic Games is required to adopt high-privacy default settings for children and teenagers, including turning off live text and voice chats by default for younger users — the first time the FTC has imposed such a remedy.
 The company said it had already done so.

 This month, Epic Games said it was introducing a new type of account for young users, called “cabined accounts,” in which features like live chat and in-app purchases are disabled by default.
-The company said it would default players who indicate they are younger than 13, or the digital age of consent in their countries, to cabined accounts and ask them to provide a parent’s email address before they could gain access to features like live voice chats.
+The company said it would default players who indicated they were younger than 13, or the digital age of consent in their countries, to cabined accounts and ask them to provide a parent’s email address before they could gain access to features like live voice chats.

 Epic also agreed to pay $245 million to refund consumers over accusations that it used manipulative online practices to trick players of all ages into making unintended purchases.
+The FTC announced last year that it intended to crack down on such “illegal dark patterns” that can manipulate consumers.

+The amount dwarfs previous refunds in such FTC cases, including a settlement last month in which Vonage, an internet phone service provider, agreed to refund $100 million to consumers over accusations that it used dark patterns to make it difficult for consumers to cancel their service.

-Among other issues, Fortnite’s user interface had a counterintuitive, inconsistent and confusing layout that led users to incur charges with the press of a single button, regulators said in a separate complaint.
+In a separate dark patterns complaint against Epic Games, regulators said Fortnite’s user interface had a counterintuitive, inconsistent and confusing layout that led users to incur charges with the press of a single button.
 Players could be charged while trying to activate the game from sleep mode or while the game was loading a screen, the complaint said.
 Children ended up racking up charges without their parents’ knowledge.

-These so-called dark-pattern techniques resulted in hundreds of millions of dollars in unwanted charges for users, the agency said.
+Despite a range of complaints from players and pleas from employees, the company used manipulative tactics to deter consumers from canceling unauthorized charges or requesting refunds, regulators said.
+These dark-pattern techniques resulted in hundreds of millions of dollars in unwanted charges for users, the agency said.

 In a statement, Epic said that, in a fast-moving video game industry, long-standing industry standards were no longer enough to protect players.

 “No developer creates a game with the intention of ending up here,” the company said in a statement.
 “We accepted this agreement because we want Epic to be at the forefront of consumer protection and provide the best experience for our players.”
+Well before the FTC action Monday, British legislators pushed for stronger safeguards for children on propulsive, multiplayer video games.
+In a parliamentary hearing on immersive and potentially addictive technologies in 2019, members of the Digital, Culture, Media and Sport Committee grilled video game company officials about children signing up for accounts and racking up purchases without parental knowledge or consent.

+“So there is no age verification at all to start with?”
+Ian C. Lucas, then a member of Parliament for the Labour Party, asked during the hearing about users who start playing Fortnite.

+“No. We don’t collect that information,” Matthew Weissinger, the vice president of marketing at Epic Games replied.